Average Student Loan Debt for Veterinarians

-Some students may be eligible for health professional loans through the specific school they attend.
-These loans are need-based and highly competitive, and they may have more favorable loan repayment terms and interest rates for students who plan to work in an underserved area after graduation.
+You may be eligible for health professional loans through your school.
+These loans are need-based and highly competitive, and they may have more favorable loan repayment terms and interest rates for students who commit to working in an underserved area after graduation.

 When federal loans are not enough to cover the full cost of attendance, veterinary students may also apply for private student loans.
-These loans are offered by private lenders like banks, credit unions, and online lenders, and qualification is based on the credit strength of the borrower among other factors.
+These loans are offered by private lenders like banks, credit unions, and online lenders.

 Author: Melissa Horton